ristau/Tweetster/README.md

 GIF created with LiceCap (http://www.cockos.com/licecap/).

 ## Notes
-Challenges encountered while building the app: Unretweeting still not functioning properly
+Challenges encountered while building the app: Unretweeting as outlined in Step 2 the Codepath guides did not function properly (api call was not recognized when I passed "include_my_retweet" as true, however, I was able to properly perform an unretweet using the path for "unretweet" in the Twitter API.

 ## License